 A substantial amount of research has been produced by research institutions, universities and NGOs about unaccompanied minors arriving in the Nordic region, about their asylumseeking process, the path to settlement and their characteristics.
 We know they face challenges and may suffer from mental disorders, although they also possess great resilience and have well-developed coping strategies.

-The Nordic Welfare Centre will summarize recent Nordic research about the health and wellbeing of unaccompanied minors, and pay attention to the group of unaccompanied girls.
+The Nordic Welfare Centre has summarized recent Nordic research about the health and wellbeing of unaccompanied minors, and paid attention to the group of unaccompanied girls.

 Project aims and target group

-The aim of the project is to collect and summarize Nordic knowledge and research on:
+The aim of the project was to collect and summarize Nordic knowledge and research on:

 – Health status of unaccompanied refugee minors with focus on mental health

 – Current understanding of specific risk- and protective factors

 The target group for the project is researchers, government officials, practitioners working with integration, NGOs, and service providers who work with the topic.

 Research and evaluation of specific interventions to support mental health among unaccompanied minors is sorely needed, according [...]

 In this booklet you will find information about society's reception of unaccompanied refugee children in the Nordic region, as wel [...]